Expansion of gap-planar graphs: Introduction

 This paper focuses on the following more general beyond planar graph class.
 For an integer $k\geq 0$, a drawing of a graph $G$ is \defn{$k$-gap-planar} if every crossing can be charged to one of the two edges involved so that at most $k$ crossings are charged to each edge.
 A graph is \defn{$k$-gap-planar} if it has a $k$-gap-planar drawing.
 This definition is due to \citet{GapPlanar18}.
 Similar definitions were independently introduced by various other authors around the same time\footnote{The \defn{crossing graph} of a drawing of a graph $G$ is the graph with vertex set $E(G)$, where two vertices are adjacent if the corresponding edges in $G$ cross.
 A graph $G$ is $k$-gap-planar if and only if $G$ has a drawing in the plane such that the crossing graph has an orientation with outdegree at most $k$ at every vertex. \citet{Hakimi65} proved that any graph $H$ has such an orientation if and only if every subgraph of $H$ has average degree at most $2k$.
 So a graph $G$ is $k$-gap-planar if and only if $G$ has a drawing such that every subgraph of the crossing graph has average degree at most $2k$ if and only if $G$ has a drawing such that every subgraph $G'$ of $G$ has at most $k\,|E(G')|$ crossings in the induced drawing of $G'$. \citet{OOW19} defined a graph $G$ to be \defn{$k$-close to Euler genus $g$} if every subgraph $G'$ of $G$ has a drawing in a surface of Euler genus at most $g$ with at most $k\,|E(G')|$ crossings.
 The only difference between ``$k$-close to planar'' and ``$k$-gap-planar'' is that a $k$-gap-planar graph has a single drawing in which every subgraph has the desired number of crossings.
 A graph $H$ is \defn{$d$-degenerate} if every subgraph of $H$ has minimum degree at most $d$, which is equivalent to $H$ having an acyclic edge-orientation such that each vertex has indegree at most $d$. \citet{EG17} defined a graph to be a \defn{$d$-degenerate crossing graph} if it admits a drawing whose crossing graph is $d$-degenerate.
 Equivalently, $G$ has a drawing in which the crossing graph has an acyclic orientation with outdegree at most $k$ at every vertex.
 Thus every $k$-degenerate crossing graph is $k$-gap-planar graph, and every $k$-gap-planar graph is a $2k$-degenerate crossing graph.}.
-Various papers~\citep{EG17,HW24,HW22,HIMW24,OOW19} have studied the structure of $k$-gap-planar graphs.
-The main positive result, which can be concluded from the work of \citet{EG17}, says that $k$-gap-planar $n$-vertex graphs have treewidth $O(k^{3/4}n^{1/2})$ (see \cref{Treewidth}).
-On the other hand, recent results show that $k$-gap-planar graphs do not share analogous properties to planar graphs or $k$-planar graphs~\citep{HW24,HIMW24}.
-For example, \citet{HIMW24} constructed $1$-gap-planar graphs with radius $1$ and arbitrarily large complete graph minors, and thus with unbounded treewidth, unbounded layered treewidth, and unbounded row treewidth.
-This is in sharp contrast to the case of $k$-planar graphs, as discussed above.
-These negative results motivate further study of the class of $k$-gap-planar graphs.